 Welcome to Positive Action Community Theatre!

-We currently offer free in-person and virtual theatre workshops and performance opportunities for teens and adults with autism and other developmental disabilities.
+We offer in-person and virtual theatre workshops and performance opportunities for teens and adults with autism and other developmental disabilities.

 The Enchanted Forest – Chapter Two!

-On September 7 (new date), we will begin a 16 week series of in-person workshops/rehearsals where the group will use improv to create ‘The Enchanted Forest – Chapter Two!’
+On September 7 (new date), we will begin a 16 week series of in-person workshops/rehearsals where the group will use improv to create a musical, ‘The Enchanted Forest – Chapter Two!’
 We will conclude on December 21 with the performance of our musical.
 Workshop/rehearsals will be held on Sundays from 3:30 to 5:00 p.m.
 This program is open to all age groups.
 Space is limited, so register early!
-Download a flyer for “The Enchanted Forest – Chapter Two!”here.
+Download a flyer for “The Enchanted Forest – Chapter Two!” here.

 Our previous musical, ‘The Enchanted Forest – and the search for the magic soda!’ was a huge success.
-See ‘The Enchanted Forest’ web page for details of that performance.
-You can also watch a video of the performance on YouTube here.
+See ‘The Enchanted Forest’ web page for details of its 2024 performance.
+You can watch a video of the performance on YouTube here.

 Virtual Theatre Workshops